 Should a beginner start skateboard or longboard?

 When you’re just starting out, a longboard is an excellent choice.
 While learning to skate, a longboard is by far the best option due to its larger deck, more stable stance, broader wheels, and longer wheelbase.
-You may easily transition from longboarding to skateboarding once you’ve mastered the fundamentals.
+Once you’ve mastered the fundamentals, you may easily transition from longboarding to skateboarding.

 Let’s look at the summary of the differences based on FAQs.

-In conclusion, although longboards and skateboards share a number of similarities in terms of the designs of their decks and the reasons for their creation, these two types of boards also have a number of key distinctions that make them more suited to distinct styles of riding.
+In conclusion, although longboards and skateboards share a number of similarities in terms of the designs of their decks and the reasons for their creation, these two types of boards also have a number of key distinctions that make them more suited to distinct riding styles.

 The decision between a longboard and a skateboard should be made based on the rider’s preferences and intended uses.
 Both longboards and skateboards are fascinating ways to travel on wheels, whether you’re seeking to cruise around town, carve down slopes, or show off your tricks at the skatepark.

-As a result longboard and skateboard can be used by people ranging from college students, beginners, older riders, urban commuters, youth and athletes who are street skater, freestyle skaters and many more.
+As a result, longboard and skateboard can be used by people ranging from college students, beginners, older riders, urban commuters, youth and athletes who are street skaters, freestyle skaters, and many more.